Skip to content

 Before trial defenses, we look to how the government obtained their evidence.
 If one person goes free because a court suppresses illegal evidence, that person could be a risk to “public safety” of some.
 But if the government breaks the law, we are all at risk.

-Your defense attorney can raise and litigate these issues at a pretrial evidentiary or Contested Omnibus hearing.
+Your defense attorney can raise and litigate these issues and more at a pretrial evidentiary or Contested Omnibus hearing.

 Jury rights

-Marijuana cases are a large part of the practice of Gallagher Criminal Defense.
-So, we have many online information resources on related topics and issues.
+Cannabis cases are a large part of the practice of Gallagher Criminal Defense.
+So, you can access many online information resources on related topics on this website.
 And here are links to some of the most popular.

 Marijuana Sale Felony

-Marijuana Legalization in Minnesota: What Should It Look like?
+Legalization of Marijuana in Minnesota: What Should It Look like?

 “Minneapolis criminal defense attorney Thomas Gallagher doesn’t just want to clear his clients of marijuana charges; he wants Minnesota to legalize … once and for all.”
 City Pages Minneapolis: New Minnesota NORML chair is a Republican lawyer with tips on driving with marijuana, October 10, 2017.